Accents in German: 7 German Dialects From Around The World

 As the old saying goes, “A language is a dialect with an army and a navy.”

-To refute another stereotype, a dialect is not just a messed-up version of a “true” or “proper” language.
-Sometimes one dialect sets the norms within a community of speakers, but that doesn’t mean that other dialects are willy-nilly aberrations without any rules of their own, or that their speakers are unintelligent.
+To refute a stereotype, a dialect is not just a messed-up version of a “true” or “proper” language.
+Sometimes one dialect sets the norms within a community of speakers, but that doesn’t mean that other dialects are aberrations without any rules of their own.
+People just speak differently, and that’s okay.

 That’s because Standarddeutsch exists in every German-speaking country.
-Germany, Austria and Switzerland each have their own, somewhat different version of Standarddeutsch, however.
-With Germany as the largest country in the trio, most non-native speakers learn Standard German.
-That may sound redundant, but that’s what happens when your country’s name and your language’s name are politically inseparable.
+Germany, Austria and Switzerland each have their own version of Standarddeutsch, but most non-native speakers learn it from Germany because it’s the largest country in the trio.

-German Standard German is used throughout the media, politics and education in Germany.
-If you watch the news from Germany, it’s what you’re hearing.
-If you read a book from Germany, it’s what you’re reading.
+By knowing this variety of German, you’ll be able to communicate throughout the entire German-speaking world.
 If you study abroad in Germany, it will be the language of your classes.
 Even Germans who grow up speaking a non-standard dialect at home will still usually be masters of Standard German because they are exposed to it throughout their lives.
-So don’t ever fall for the “they all speak different dialects anyway” hype ever again.

-So what other different types of German are there?
+So aside from Standarddeutsch, what other different types of German are there?

 1. Swiss German (Schwiizerdütsch)